 Welcome to Low House… This absolutely magnificent property is a joy to behold.
 A private haven of peace and tranquillity, effortlessly merging contemporary design with original 17th century features, this exquisite, Grade II listed home provides a unique space to live, work and relax.
-A total of 6 stunning and individual bedrooms are complimented by four reception rooms and two kitchens and enveloped by superb gardens and grounds amounting to approximately 8 acres.
+A total of 6 stunning and individual bedrooms are complimented by four reception rooms and two kitchens, one that could be utilised as a large utility room, and enveloped by superb gardens and grounds amounting to approximately 8 acres.
 On the market for the first time in nearly 20 years, this very special home has been lovingly maintained and updated with a style and class that is hard to find.
 Located in the Lune Valley within the highly sought after hamlet of Eskrigge within Gressingham, the excellent accessibility forms only part of the appeal.
 This property offers so much for so many, with its vast versatility and creative layout and design; those working from home, with dependent relative or with equestrian interests will be drawn to the adaptability of this landmark home.

 Location….
 Within a conservation area and listed Area of Outstanding Natural Beauty, Eskrigge is a relatively unknown hamlet within the parish of Gressingham.
 Privacy, seclusion and unrivalled views are in abundance, yet this superb rural idyll is extremely well located for access to the local and wider area.
 Equidistant between Kirkby Lonsdale to the North and Lancaster to the South, Low House is only 4 miles from J35 of the M6 and only 7 miles to Lancaster with its superb array of high street and independent shops, two universities, hospital and many historical and cultural places of interest.
 In addition the Lancaster train station provides connectivity to London in 2.5 hours.
 There is an excellent selection of schooling available locally including the boys and girls Grammar Schools, QES in Kirkby Lonsdale and the independents Giggleswick and Sedbergh are both within easy reach.